 Notes received from parents explaining absence should be kept for the remainder of the academic year.
 If there are attendance concerns about the pupil, that may require further investigation, then the notes may need to be retained for a longer period.

 Within the school it is the responsibility of the Headteacher to be aware of and bring attention to, any emerging attendance concerns.
 In cases where a pupil begins to develop a pattern of absences, the school will try to resolve the problem as soon as possible.
-In the first instance a meeting with parents will be called and a possible attendance panel with governor involvement.
+In the first instance a letter will be sent home, a possible meeting with parents or an attendance panel with governor involvement.

 Persistent Absence [PA]

-All pupils whose attendance level falls below 87% will be subject to an action plan to support their return to full attendance.
+All pupils whose attendance level falls below 90% will be subject to an action plan to support their return to full attendance.
 County could become involved with fast track meetings if attendance does not improve after a letter has been sent home.